-Adam’s other recent projects include the short documentary Judging Jewell for ESPN’s Emmy winning 30-for-30 shorts series, rated among the top films in the history of the series by Rolling Stone Magazine.
+Adam’s other recent projects include the short documentary Judging Jewell (ESPN 30-for-30), rated among the top films in the history of the series by Rolling Stone Magazine.
 Adam also collaborated with ESPN to direct the short films Pro Day and The Outstanding Mind-Bending Synergy Machine.
 Adam’s first music video was the Webby Awards-honoree “Shoeshine” with Brooklyn rock band Black Taxi.
 His first feature, the critically acclaimed UNSETTLED, tells the story of several young Israelis from across the religious and political spectrum during the 2005 Israeli withdrawal from Gaza.
 UNSETTLED won numerous awards, including the Grand Jury Prize for Best Documentary Feature at the Slamdance Film Festival.

 A graduate of Harvard College and Harvard Law School, Adam began his career in news production at NBC and MSNBC before becoming a director/producer for MTV News & Documentaries, where Adam covered politics and international affairs.